kdoren/jamulus-jamexporter/README.md

 Most distributions provide versions that will be adequate.

-The configuration section here is simpler:
-* `RECORDING_DIR=/opt/Jamulus/run/recording`
-* `RECORDING_HOST_DIR=drealm.info:html/jamulus/`
+AWS S3 upload requires `awscli` installed.

+AWS S3 upload also requires:
+- an s3 bucket (see link to guide above)
+    - See this guide to set up a browsable public bucket: [https://github.com/rufuspollock/s3-bucket-listing](https://github.com/rufuspollock/s3-bucket-listing)
+    - Set a lifecycle policy for automatic deletion of recordings after x days
+    - Provides a low-cost unattended way to manage recordings
+- AWS user credentials with access to the bucket
+    - create a user specifically for this purpose
+    - give this user permissions only for this S3 bucket
+    - create an AWS key for this user
+- AWS cli on server needs to be configure with the key created above, also the default access region.
+- test from command line with `aws s3 ls s3://<bucket-name>`

-The script off-sites the recordings - `RECORDING_HOST_DIR` is the target.
-It uses `scp` as the user running the script.
-If run from `inotify-publisher.sh` under the systemd service, that will be the `User=` user.
+The script off-sites the recordings - `RECORDING_HOST_DIR` is the target if using scp.
+It uses `scp` as root when running the script. that will be the `User=` user.
 Make sure you have installed that user's public key in your hosting provider's `authorized_keys` (using the expected key type).